Changes to your electric bill June 2021

-This year there are changes coming into force for any household that has the Government-regulated electricity tariff (PVPC) and less than 15kW contracted.
-Even if you don’t use this tariff, take a look at our info to see what’s happening.
+There are changes coming into force for electricity bills, take a look at our info to see what’s happening.

 What are the changes to be introduced?